sarnold/sar-graph-artifacts/README.rst

   $ sar -A 1 1  # collect ALL plus -I and -P (see man page)
   $ sar -r ALL -u ALL 1 1  # collect only CPU and MEM parameters

+Note the above ``sar`` examples may collect more data than advertised.

 Extract all data as CSV::

   $ sadf -d -- -A /path/to/sa/sa05 > all.csv